Stuycs-K/final-project-4-zabranov-max-kumar-suhana/README.md

 ### Keybinds

-left click - places tower or gives upgrade tower option (depends on whether tower is already placed) \n
+left click - places tower or gives upgrade tower option (depends on whether tower is already placed)
 ##
 q - cancels tower placement (must have already clicked on a tower button)
 ##